 HAPPY NEW YEAR!!!!!!!
 I can’t believe I’m saying this but… I’m 70% of the way through this degree.
-This is the 8th module out of the 9 taught modules.
-I have one more left then the thesis prep module and then the final thesis which I’m super excited about.
+I have one more taught module left then the Research Proposal Plan module and then the Final Project and dissertation which I’m super excited about.
 LIKE WHERE HAS THE TIME GONE?
-It’s taken 2 years and near-to-non-stop constant studying, I still have 1 more year to go but I am so damn proud of myself for persevering 😭.
+It’s taken 2 years and near-to-non-stop constant studying, I still have 1 more year to go but I am so damn close to the end 😭.

 If you are thinking about studying for a Computer Science Master’s degree on top of full-time work I strongly recommend you read ALL of my york reviews to make that rational decision 💖.
 It been one of the hardest things I’ve ever done 😅